securefederatedai/openfl/openfl-gramine/MANUAL.md

 Pay attention to the following:
 - make sure the data loading code reads data from ./data folder inside the workspace
 - if you download data (development scenario) make sure your code first checks if data exists, as connecting to the internet from an enclave may be problematic.
-- make sure you do not use any CUDA driver-dependent packages
+- make sure you do not use any CUDA driver-dependent packages.
+If you are using the ready-made OpenFL examples double-check that the `requirements.txt` suits these needs.
+This could require to modify the `requirements.txt` file located under the installed openfl/openfl-workspace example-specific folder on the building node.

 Default workspaces (templates) in OpenFL differ in their data downloading procedures.
 Workspaces with data loading flow that do not require changes to run with Gramine include:
 - torch_unet_kvasir
 - torch_cnn_histology
 - keras_nlp

+Also the other worksapces can be used by taking care of placing the dataset used under a data/ folder.

 2. **Initialize the experiment plan** </br>
-Find out the FQDN of the aggregator machine and use it for plan initialization.
+Find out the FQDN of the **Aggregator machine** and use it for plan initialization.
 For example, on Unix-like OS try the following command:
 ```
 hostname --all-fqdns | awk '{print $1}'
 ```
-(In case this FQDN does not work for your federation, try putting the machine IP instead) Then pass the result as `AGG_FQDN` parameter to:
+(In case this FQDN does not work for your federation, try putting the machine IP instead) Then, on the building node, pass the result as `AGG_FQDN` parameter to:
 ```
 fx plan initialize -a $AGG_FQDN
 ```